Product Name

 Is Finoxidil Spray better than finasteride?

+It depends on your goals and how your body responds.
 Finoxidil Spray contains both minoxidil and finasteride, so it targets hair loss in two ways: minoxidil helps regrow hair by improving blood flow to the scalp, while finasteride reduces DHT, a hormone that causes hair thinning.

 Why is the Finoxidil Spray more expensive than Finasteride?